Andrea Velasco

-Andrea María Velasco Alessandri (born December 7, 1981, in Santiago, Chile) is a Chilean film, theater and television actress and singer of Italian descent.
-She is well known for her work in romantic comedies, late night TV shows, and recently, her music career.
+Andrea María Velasco Alessandri (born December 7, 1981, in Santiago, Chile) is a Chilean film, theater and television actress, singer and writer.
+She is well known for her work in romantic comedies, late night TV shows, and her music and literature career.

 Early life and acting

 An actress and professional singer, Velasco studied theatrical and musical arts in Chile and Argentina.
 During her career, she has worked in theatre, TV shows, cinema and radio.

 She is best known for her character of Ángela de María in Nicolás López' "Qué Pena" trilogy, "Qué pena tu vida", "Qué pena tu boda" and "Qué pena tu familia", the highest-grossing movies in Chile in 2010, 2011 and 2013, respectively.

 In 2011, she was chosen as one of the "100 Young Chilean Leaders" in Culture, an award given by the Strategic Leadership Center from Adolfo Ibáñez University and El Mercurio.

 During 2013 she joined TVN's Entertainment department, participating in Solamente Julia with her antagonic role, Isabel Larraín, and then a year after as Denisse Moya in the late night thriller show Vuelve Temprano.

 Until 2016, she was an active part of Televisión Nacional de Chile's entertainment department.
 Now Andrea is based in USA developing her career both in Chile and internationally.